S0ul3r/Data-visualization-of-telecommunications-traffic/README.md

 # Data-visualization-of-telecommunications-traffic-
-Visualization of methods for calculating the average value of the volume of telecommunications traffic
+Visualization of methods for calculating the average volume value of telecommunications traffic